grpc-ecosystem/grpc-httpjson-transcoding/README.md

 $ bazel test //...
 ```

-Use the following script to check and fix code foramt:
+Use the following script to check and fix code format:

 ```bash
 $ script/check-style